pawal/torrent-tracker/README.md

 | `days` | 30 | the window uptime is measured over |
 | `per_as` | unlimited | most trackers to take from any one origin AS |

+**Uptime is the share of measured time the name answered**, over `?days`, not the share of checks: probes are hours apart and irregular, so counting them makes two trackers on different schedules incomparable.
+Unknown verdicts abstain as they do in the rollup.

+**Lanes are unioned rather than averaged.** A client needs one (endpoint, address) pair to work, so a name with four addresses of which one is stale is up, not 75% up. `/api/trackers` carries the same number as `uptime`, null when nothing was measured — which is not zero, and why a name nothing has ever spoken to is never recommended however long it has resolved.

+**Entries are endpoints rather than names**, because `tracker.bt4g.com` can be live on `http:2095` and dead on `https:443`.

-`per_as` is the one no other list can offer, since no other list knows what network its trackers sit on.
-Announcing to forty names behind one CDN is a single failure domain wearing forty hats: `per_as=3` takes the seed list from 323 endpoints to 216.
-A tracker whose network is unknown is never dropped, nothing having said it adds concentration, and the endpoints of one hostname count once.
+**`per_as` spends the placement data.** Announcing to forty names behind one CDN is a single failure domain wearing forty hats; `per_as=3` takes the seed list from 323 endpoints to 216.
+A tracker whose network is unknown is never dropped, and the endpoints of one hostname count once.

-Nothing is stable until something has been measured, so `stable` and the per-scheme lists come back empty on a database `probe` has never run against.
-`all` works from the registry alone.
+Parked, disabled and control names never appear, nor do hosts that deny BitTorrent traffic in DNS.
+Nothing is stable until something has been measured, so `stable` and the per-scheme lists come back empty on a database `probe` has never run against; `all` works from the registry alone.

 ## HTTP API